 Hundreds sat on bleachers erected for Biden’s upcoming presidential inauguration and some erected large Trump flags on nearby balconies to reinforce false beliefs that Trump will be in office for another four years.
 One person sat in House Speaker Nancy Pelosi’s seat.

-A woman was shot in the neck later that night she died.
+A woman was shot in the neck later that night.

 On top of this, the Trump protesters went home, feeling empowered and invincible with their day of unbridled defiance and white supremacy allowed to run unchecked and unpunished.